PaulioRandall/go-trackable/README.md

 // Resultant stack trace:
 //   Failed to do the thing
 // ⤷ Delegation returned an error
+// ——Interface——
-// ⊖ The Unhappy API returned an error
+//   The Unhappy API returned an error
 // ⤷ UnhappyAPI error wrapping at the package boundary
 // ⤷ UnhappyAPI error that wraps the cause
 // ⤷ UnhappyAPI error root cause